 The Great Ocean Road does is what it says on the tin – one beautiful twisting road that winds its way along breathtaking scenery of the Victoria coastline.
 To the east, you will find Melbourne, to the West, Adelaide and to the North, the breathtaking Grampian National Park.
 This triangle makes the perfect route to experience the Great Ocean Road in 3 fantastic ways over 4 days.
 Options 2 and 3 are the routes I did (yes, I did it twice) so that’s what I will be focusing on.

-The Great Ocean Road Routes
+The 4 day Great Ocean Road routes

 Route 1: Melbourne to Adelaide, via the Grampians